It can be hard to know how to read the Bible. After all, what other book on our shelves is as ancient and mysterious!

-There are a lot of different ways to read the Bible.
-My favorite is to enter into the scene with my imagination and take a look around at what I can discover.
+I’ve found the key is to break it down and read story by story.
+As I read, I like to enter into the scene with my imagination and take a look around to see what I can discover.

 What does this look like to you?
 Look around at the throne room, are there marble columns?
 Gold or rubies?
 What does the throne look like?
 How does the train of the Lord’s garment look as it fills the whole room?
 Seraphim is a fancy word for angels.
 What do they look like to you?

 Can you feel the rumbling and shaking of the doors?
 Are they opened or closed?
 Is there even a door or is it just a doorway?
 Can you smell the smoke as fingers of it curly into the room?
 What color is it, dark or light?
 Gray?
 White?